govindgnair23/academic-kickstart/content/post/2021-08-14-solving-tic-tac-toe-with-reinforcement-learning.en.markdown

 ## Introduction

 In [this](https://www.govindgnair.com/post/solving-tic-tac-toe-with-minimax/) earlier blog post, I covered how to solve Tic-Tac-Toe using the classical Minimax algorithm.
 Here we will use Reinforcement Learning to solve the same problem.

 This should give you an overview of this branch of AI in a familiar setting.
-As argued in this paper by pioneers in the field, RL could be the key to Artificial General Intelligence.
+As argued in [this](https://www.sciencedirect.com/science/article/pii/S0004370221000862) paper by pioneers in the field, RL could be the key to Artificial General Intelligence.
 Therefore, it would behoove us to better understand this fascinating field.

+To see the full code, please refer to the notebook [here](https://github.com/govindgnair23/RL_Exploration/blob/main/Solving%20Tic%20Tac%20Toe%20with%20RL%20Blog%20-%20vf.ipynb).
+I will only focus on the results here, lest the blog become too code heavy.

 ## Introduction to Reinforcement Learning